clearlinux/clear-linux-documentation/source/clear-linux/tutorials/hadoop.rst

       </configuration>

 #.
 Edit :file:`/etc/hadoop/hdfs-site.xml`.
 This file configures the
    :abbr:`HDFS (Hadoop Distributed File System)` daemons.
-This includes things like the list of permitted and excluded data nodes or the size of the blocks.
+This configuration includes the list of permitted and excluded data nodes and the size of said blocks.
 In this example, we are setting the number of block replication to 1 from the default of 3 as follows:

    .. code-block:: xml